-If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print server.
-As the print server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print server.
-The NetBIOS name can be seen in the printer settings page.
-The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN_xxxxxx where xxxxxx is the last six digits of the Ethernet address.
+If you have edited the hosts file on your computer or are using Domain Name System, you can also enter the DNS name of the print/scan server.
+As the print/scan server supports TCP/IP and NetBIOS names, you can also enter the NetBIOS name of the print/scan server.
+The NetBIOS name can be seen in the network configuration page.
+The NetBIOS name assigned is the first 15 characters of the node name and by default it will appear as BRN XXXXXX where XXXXXX is the last six digits of the Ethernet address.

-7 When you click Next, Windows[®] 2000/XP will make a connection with the URL that you specified.
+When you click Next, Windows® 2000/XP will make a connection with the URL that you specified.